-First group: Easily accessible and no-cost or low-cost means of obtaining information, including, but not limited to: Committee mem- bers; literature; Internet, including information made available through the Aarhus Clearinghouse; international organizations active on the field in the Party concerned; reports from the Parties submitted in accordance with deci- sion I/8; a request to a communicant at the stage of submission of the communication.
+a) Easily accessible and no-cost or low-cost means of obtaining information, including, but not limited to: reports from the Parties submitted in accordance with decision I/8; a request to a communicant at the stage of submission of the communication; Committee members; literature; Internet, including information made available through the Aarhus Clearinghouse; international organizations active on the field in the Party concerned.

-Second group: Obtaining information by contacting external sources, which depending on the circumstances may require a decision by the Committee to do so, such as requests to the Party concerned (under paragraph 17 of the annex to decision I/7 or otherwise); requests to the communicant(s); information/opinions/ advice from national and international experts from governments, academia, private sector and non-governmental organizations.
+b): Obtaining information by contacting external sources, which depending on the circumstances may require a decision by the Committee to do so, such as requests to the Party concerned (under paragraph 17 of the annex to decision I/7 or otherwise); requests to the communicant(s); information/opinions/ advice from national and international experts from governments, academia, private sector and non-governmental organizations.
 A list of experts who have agreed to provide information to the Committee might be established on the basis of experience of the Committee and input from the Committee members.

-Third group: Costly and more complicated means, which require a specific decision by the Committee to do so, for instance invitations to experts to meetings of the Committee and visits by Committee members and/or the secretariat to carry out on-the-spot information gathering and appraisals.
+c): Costly and more complicated means, which require a specific decision by the Committee to do so, for instance invitations to experts to meetings of the Committee and visits by Committee members and/or the secretariat to carry out on-the-spot information gathering and appraisals.

 These means of information apply in particular in relation to communications from the public.
-They may apply differently in the context of submissions by Parties and referrals by the secretariat (paragraphs 15-17 to the annex to decision I/7).
-For example, the secretariat has a mandate (paragraph 17 of the annex to decision I/7) to request Parties to furnish necessary information about a matter, without instructions by the Committee.
+They may apply differently in the context of submissions by Parties and referrals by the secretariat.
+For example, the secretariat has a mandate to request Parties to furnish necessary information about a matter, without instructions by the Committee.
 In other words, when requesting information the Committee from the Party concerned through paragraph 17, the Committee already has a mandate to use the second group of sources in that context.

-Unless specifically mandated by the Committee to collect information, meetings of the secretariat or of the members of the Committee with any of the parties concerned do not constitute information gathering for the pur- pose of paragraph 25 of the annex to deci- sion I/7 (e.g. meetings in the context of other unrelated events).
-The appropriate way for the parties concerned to submit any information for consideration is to address it formally to the Committee through the secretariat (MP.PP/ C.1/2004/6, para.
-50).
+Unless specifically mandated by the Committee to collect information, information should not be gathered at meetings of the secretariat or of the members of the Committee with any of the parties concerned.
+The appropriate way for the parties concerned to submit any information for consideration is to address it formally to the Committee through the secretariat.

 On-the-spot information gathering

 According to paragraph 25 of the annex to decision I/7, the Committee may “undertake, with the consent of any Party concerned, information gathering in the territory of that Party” to assist in the performance of its functions.
-On-the-spot information gathering (also called on-the-spot appraisal, inspection, fact-finding mission, etc.) is a method of collecting information whereby experts travel to the territory of a State to establish facts and assess the situation of alleged non-compliance.
-This process may sometimes be politically sensitive.
+Through on-the-spot information gathering the Committee may collect information by experts travelling to the territory of a State to establish facts and assess the situation of alleged non-compliance.

 On-the-spot information gathering may be undertaken by the Committee or the secretariat and may be facilitated by international/ sub-regional organizations (such as OSCE and UNDP) that are present in the territory of the Party concerned and familiar with the Convention.
 The Committee will ensure that persons mandated to undertake on-the-spot information gathering understand that they act on behalf and under the instruction of the Committee and that the mission is governed by the principles laid down in article 15 of the Convention (“non-confrontational, non-judicial and consultative nature”).